OI-wiki/i18n/docs/search/heuristic.md

 ## Code

-We write an evaluation function $f$ that can cut all invalid 0 branches (that is, cut a large number of useless branches without selecting).
+We write an evaluation function $f$ that can cut off all invalid 0 branches (that is, cut off myriad of useless branches without selecting).

-The running process of the evaluation function $f$ is as follows:
+The process of the evaluation function $f$ is as follows:

 When taking the items, we need to check whether it exceeds the specified volume (feasible pruning).